This post may contain affiliate links. Please read my disclaimer for more information.

 Is It Better To Have Higher Or Lower RPM’s

-a grinder with a higher RPM (revolutions per minurte) will spin the burrs or blades faster grinding youe beans faster and but it will lose some torque.
+A grinder with a higher RPM (revolutions per minute) will spin the burrs or blades faster, grinding your beans faster and but it will lose some torque.

 The biggest drawback of a high RPM is the amount of heat it produces, which can cause static electricity, making your grinds stick to the side of your grinder, and it can dry the beans out, decreasing their aroma and flavor.

-You will lose some torque that can cause some inconsistencies, and it will be a little slower, but unless you are extremely impatient, this shouldn’t be a huge problem.
+You will lose some torque that can cause some inconsistencies, and it will be a little slower, but this shouldn’t be a huge problem unless you are extremely impatient.

 What Is The Best Burr Size

 Bigger burrs will produce more power and less noise.